ide/Synchronized/README.md

 Differences from `@synchronized`
 ---

 Objective-C's `@synchronized` is a language-level directive and does not introduce a new function scope.
 This means that `return` statements cause the program to return from the surrounding function that contains the `@synchronized` directive.
-In contrast, Synchronized uses closures which do introduce a function scope.
-Returning from a closure passed to `synchronized` exits only the closure, not the surrounding function.

 ```objc
 - (void)returnDifferenceExample